How the Conventional 97% LTV Mortgage Program Works

 Fannie Mae's 97% LTV Program represents a conventional alternative to government-backed low or no down payment programs such as the FHA, VA and USDA mortgage programs.
 The 97% LTV Program is similar to the Fannie Mae HomeReady Mortgage Program but has stricter borrower qualification requirements, does not have a borrower income limit and does not require pre-purchase home buyer counseling.

 Although Fannie Mae develops and sponsors the 97% LTV Ratio Program, borrowers do not interact with Fannie Mae when they apply for a mortgage.
 Instead, borrowers apply for the program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
 These approved lenders make sure that applicants meet Fannie Mae's Program eligibility guidelines and borrower qualification requirements.
-Click on a lender below or MORTGAGE RATES to contact lenders about the program.
+The table below compares interest rates and fees for conventional loans.
+Contact multiple lenders to learn about the low down payment programs they offer including the 97% LTV ratio program.

 Borrowers can also combine a conventional 97% LTV mortgage with a personal gift, employer program, down payment grant, closing cost assistance program or qualified subordinated second mortgage to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a home with no personal financial contribution.
 Down payment and closing cost assistance grants as well as qualified subordinated second mortgages, also referred to as Community Seconds loans, are usually provided through state or local housing agencies or commissions.
 Please note that Community Seconds loans typically have borrower income limits based upon the area median income (AMI) where you are buying the home but the conventional 97% LTV ratio program does not.